 08 March 2013

-From Time to Time (starring Alex Etel and Maggie Smith)
+From Time to Time with Alex Etel and Maggie Smith

-Mrs Greenknowe starts telling Tolly about previous inhabitants of the house, partly prompted by his interest in some of the portraits and other artefacts he spots.
+Mrs Greenknowe starts telling Tolly about previous inhabitants of the house.
+This is partly prompted by his interest in some of the portraits and other artefacts he spots.
 Her housekeeper and gardener also tell him snippets of history, about family members and also about a terrible fire that burned down an entire wing.

 Then Tolly starts to see ghosts.
 At first terrified, he is reassured by his grandmother’s calm acknowledgement that the spirits of the former family members do appear - and then finds himself appearing to them.
 As he asks more questions, he is taken more often into the past ,where he gets caught up in racism, intolerance, and the unpleasantness of one of his ancestors as a young man.